Nitish313/watchnationpro/_posts/2020-11-04-example-post-one0.md

 * Persuasive
 * Narrative

-Let us all the writing styles one by one.
+Let us discuss all the writing styles one by one.

 ### Expository Writing Style

-In the expository writing style, as an author, you will be just explaining for informing about something and do not give your own opinion about that.
+In the expository writing style, as an author, you will be explaining or informing about a topic and do not give your own opinion about the topic.
 The goal is to explain the concept or important information that they know to a broader audience.
-Fear the author I will be focusing only on the facts about the topic and include statistics or other evidence available.
-The author will not be giving any opinion about the topic.
+You as an author will focus only on the facts about the topic and include statistics or other evidence available.
+You must not give any opinion about the topic.

 Some of the examples of this kind of writing are